ErpNetDocs/tech/advanced/extensible-data-objects.md

 ## How It Works?

-EDO objects are stored in the Sys_Objects entity.
+EDO objects are stored in the **Sys_Objects** entity.
 The system works in the following way:

 - An object in any entity requires attaching additional data.
 - A new record is created in Sys_Objects.
 - The additional data is created in sub-tables, which have referential integrity to Sys_Objects.

-The record in Sys_Objects has only untyped soft reference (not referential integrity) to the original record.
-It contains Entity_Type and Entity_Item_Id fields, which uniquely identify the original record.
+The record in **Sys_Objects** has only untyped soft reference (not referential integrity) to the original record.
+It contains **Entity_Type** and **Entity_Item_Id** fields, which uniquely identify the original record.

-All additional data is related to Sys_Objects through typed referential integrity.
-In this way, the only untyped soft reference is the original reference in Sys_Objects, but most data is solidly related through typed referential integrity.
+All additional data is related to **Sys_Objects** through typed referential integrity.
+In this way, the only untyped soft reference is the original reference in **Sys_Objects**, but most data is solidly related through typed referential integrity.

 > [!NOTE]
 > The todo:(Custom Properties) system was implemented prior to the Extensible Data Objects system, so it also uses untyped soft reference.